lucio-martinez/what-grunt/README.md

     $ grunt desktop # Compiles desktop app
     $ grunt mobile # mobile app only
     $ grunt # This compiles both desktop and mobile apps

+__Recommended flow__

+I would do something like this once everything is installed:

+ 1. Run the server
+ 2. Run the watch task for desktop
+ 3. Code..
+ 4. Stop everything
+ 5. Run the prod task for desktop
+ 6. Modify run_desktop.js and point it to production
+ 7. Run the server
+ 8. Test
+ 9. ???
+ 10. Profit!

 ## Contributing
 Yasss!
 Fork it and make pull request, create issues, give starz, everything helps.